jarlostensen/notesandcomments/hellokernel.md

 ![Dead as Parrot](assets/crash.PNG)

 At this point my target Windows Server 2012 R2 hangs, hard.
 Nothing moves, nothing responds.
 We're dead.
 You might even have to force quite the VM.
+[Dead as Parrot](https://www.youtube.com/watch?v=4vuW6tQ0218)

 ### Debug it
 Fire up WinDbg and make sure everything is set up for serial debugging, as in my [Kernel Debugging](kerneldebug1.md) post.
 You need to start the VM normally so that the COM pipe is available.